 Phil Philcox, a long-time FFWA member, and a longer-time freelance writer and book author, passed away on May 1, 2010.
 Over the years, he had shared his vast collection of tips with our members through our newsletter -- and later, through this page.
-In his memory, we will leave this page up for awhile in order for other writers to also benefit from Phil's experience.
+In his memory, we have left this page up in order for other writers to also benefit from Phil's experience.
 Our community misses him.

 Got a computer problem?
 You can call a tech support number or thumb through those thousand-page manuals and maybe you'll find an answer.
 I've been contacting the computer departments of colleges (any college, just search for a name) and addressing my plea to the tech supervisor, tech assistant, tech genius, whatever.
 I guess they enjoy the challenge because my response rate has been 83 percent and I almost always get some kind of workable answer.